What You’ll Learn in This Blog

-Calculating the area of a rectangle is one of the first geometric lessons that any student is taught when it comes to areas chapter.
+Every programmer starts small and often with a rectangle.
+Calculating the area of a rectangle program in C is one of the simplest yet most practical exercises that introduces beginners to logic, syntax, and computation.
 It’s simple and easy to understand.
 All you need to do is multiply the length by the width, and you get the area.
 This formula is not special for mathematics classes only; it is found to be used all over, ranging from surveying land plots to designing buildings.

 The area of rectangle A = L * B